Review of What the Internet Is Doing to Our Brains: The Shallows, by Nicholas Carr

 Now that we’ve enumerated the many ways that screens differ from pages, the next question is what psychological impacts the screens have on the brains?
 Carr says that although we’re doing a lot of reading online, perhaps more than ever before, it’s a different kind of reading, and “…when people search the Net they exhibit a very different pattern of brain activity than they do when they read book-like text” (121).
 I’ve listed out a few of the salient effects, though undoubtedly one could pick from dozens.

 Cursory thinking.
 Carr says, “When we go online, we enter an environment that promotes cursory reading, hurried and distracted thinking, and superficial learning” (116).
 We’ve switched “from reading to power-browsing” (137).
 I’ve observed a similar effect when I’m power browsing the web.
 I get accustomed to finding answers quickly, and when those answers aren’t immediately present, it’s easy to feel impatient, frustrated, and distracted into doing something else.
 The quick answers make me lose my patience.
-In contrast, when I make my way through a book, I feel a more persistent patience that can operate in slow-building way and not exhaust my patience even when answers aren’t immediately available.
+In contrast, when I make my way through a book, I feel a more persistent patience that can operate in a slow-building way and not exhaust my patience even when answers aren’t immediately available.

 Cognitive strain.
 The constant barrage of links requires constant evaluation, prompting decisions about whether to click or not and more, resulting in more cognitive strain (122).
 Links alone increase our cognitive load from the screen.
 Before long, our browser is one long row of endless tabs.
 When you can no longer read the tab titles, you know you’ve gone too far.
 Gradually, each new link, new tab, and new message notification (was it Slack, Google Chat, Email, Linkedin, some other service???), places more multitasking strain on our minds, as we try to keep everything in context.
 Our memory becomes sustained by our open tabs applications that, if we were to close, would make all context evaporate.

 Carr says cognitive strain soon transitions to distractedness: “…a high cognitive load amplifies the distractedness we experience.
 When our brain is overtaxed, we find ‘distractions more distracting’” (citing Torkel Klingberg) (125).
 This is why it’s so hard to keep on task on the web — as cognitive strain overwhelms us, our resolve against distraction weakens.
 Carr also explains that our working memory gets overloaded and can’t write to long-term memory.
 When this happens, “it becomes harder to distinguish relevant information from irrelevant information” (125).
 Quoting Stanford professor Clifford Nass, Carr says, “Intensive multitaskers are ‘suckers for irrelevancy’” (142).
-In short, cognitive strains moves us toward distraction and irrelevance, which explains why we waste so much time online.
+In short, cognitive strains move us toward distraction and irrelevance, which explains why we waste so much time online.

 Mesmerized states.
 Interestingly, although the online mind is one that is operating in cursory, hurried mode, paradoxically there’s a sense of obliviousness to the world around those online.
 But rather than the type of immersion in a book or in a creative state of flow, it’s almost as if the individual is in a trance-like state, mesmerized.
 Carr explains: “What you see is a mind consumed with a medium.
 When we’re online, we’re often oblivious to everything else going on around us.
 The real world recedes as we process the flood of symbols and stimulus coming through our devices” (118).
 Sometimes when my wife asks when I’ll be done with a task on the computer, I’ll say 15 minutes.
 She knows this means anywhere from 1-2 hours.
 Yet, while on the computer, I hardly notice the time slipping by.
 15 minutes feels like 2 minutes.
 Carr says, “The Net’s cacophony of stimuli short-circuits both conscious and unconscious thought, preventing our minds from thinking either deeply or creatively” (119).
 If the mesmerized state were a creative flow, that would be welcome.
 But it’s instead more like Odysseus on Calypso’s island.